kobi87/Prediction_Boston_Housing_Prices/README.md

-# Penguins web app deployed on Heroku
+# Boston-house-price web app deployed on Heroku

 The deployed web app is live at https://boston-house-price.herokuapp.com/